-What do I need to do before making a workers compensation claim?
+What do I need to know before making a workers compensation claim?

 By law, employers need to have in place insurance to cover their employees.
-But the reality is some employers don’t have workers compensation insurance to help protect their employees’ interests.
-Employers can face hefty fines for not carrying the proper insurance cover.
+But the reality is some employers don’t have workers’ compensation insurance to help protect their employees’ interests.
+Employers can face hefty fines for not carrying the proper insurance coverage.

 Can my employer discriminate against me if I make a workers compensation claim?

 In short, no they should not, but in some instances they do.
-If you have been injured at work your first concern is to get the treatment you need to get yourself back on your feet.
+If you have been injured at work your first concern is to get the treatment you need to get your life back on track.
 You shouldn’t have to worry that taking action will give them a bad reputation, it is in everyone’s best interest that you get yourself better.

-If your employer is discriminating against you when you are off due to injury or for making a workers compensation claim, you have every right to legally seek assistance to rectify this.
+If your employer is discriminating against you when you are off due to injury or for making a workers’ compensation claim, you have every right to legally seek assistance to rectify this.
 Always remember, if you've suffered an injury at work, you're entitled to make a workers' compensation claim.
-Taking the time to rest, heal and receive medical treatment on your doctor's advice is likely to be better for you in the long run for everyone.
+Taking the time to rest, heal and receive medical treatment on your doctor's advice is likely to be better for you, and in the long run for everyone.

 Shine Lawyers – Workers Compensation Claim Experts